Urban planning: Participatory urban planning

+Participatory planning is an urban planning approach that involves the entire community in the planning process.
+Participatory planning in the United States emerged during the 1960s and 70s.

 Technical aspects

 Technical aspects of urban planning involve the application of scientific, technical processes, considerations and features that are involved in planning for land use, urban design, natural resources, transportation, and infrastructure.
 Urban planning includes techniques such as: predicting population growth, zoning, geographic mapping and analysis, analyzing park space, surveying the water supply, identifying transportation patterns, recognizing food supply demands, allocating healthcare and social services, and analyzing the impact of land use.

 In order to predict how cities will develop and estimate the effects of their interventions, planners use various models.
 These models can be used to indicate relationships and patterns in demographic, geographic, and economic data.
 They might deal with short-term issues such as how people move through cities, or long-term issues such as land use and growth.
 One such model is the Geographic Information System (GIS) that is used to create a model of the existing planning and then to project future impacts on the society, economy and environment.

 Building codes and other regulations dovetail with urban planning by governing how cities are constructed and used from the individual level.
 Enforcement methodologies include governmental zoning, planning permissions, and building codes, as well as private easements and restrictive covenants.